The Three Guineas Trust

 Inclusive Practices:

-Applications should address how organizations support people experiencing additional disadvantage due to ethnicity, faith, cultural background, LGBTQ+ identity, or age.
-The Trust wants to know about partnerships, who organizations work well with and why, and any groups not reached as well as desired.
+Applications should address how organisations support people experiencing additional disadvantage due to ethnicity, faith, cultural background, LGBTQ+ identity, or age.
+The Trust wants to know about partnerships, who organisations work well with and why, and any groups not reached as well as desired.

 Ethical Approach:

-For applications including campaigning and policy advocacy, organizations must demonstrate ethical approaches and include ways to protect participants' wellbeing.
-All funded organizations must pay the Living Wage.
+For applications including campaigning and policy advocacy, organisations must demonstrate ethical approaches and include ways to protect participants' wellbeing.
+All funded organisations must pay the Living Wage.

 Collaborative Applications Welcome:

-Joint applications from multiple organizations are encouraged, provided the work is directed by disabled or neurodivergent people.
+Joint applications from multiple organisations are encouraged, provided the work is directed by disabled or neurodivergent people.

 Co-Designed Process

-The application process was co-designed with disabled and neurodivergent people, reflecting the Trust's commitment to centering the voices and experiences of the communities they serve.
+The application process was co-designed with disabled and neurodivergent people, reflecting the Trust's commitment to centring the voices and experiences of the communities they serve.

 Recent Funded Work Examples